-- 1. To receive and adopt the report of the directors, the statement of accounts and the directors' remuneration report, for the year ended 31st December 2021, and the report of the auditors thereon. - 2.
-To confirm the dividends paid on 14th October 2021 and 8th June 2022 on the Ordinary and 'A' Ordinary shares. - 3.
-To re-appoint as a director C. O. Braime, who is retiring by rotation in accordance with the Company's Articles of Association and, being eligible, offers himself for re-election. - 4.
-To re-appoint as a director A. Q. Braime, who is retiring by rotation in accordance with the Company's Articles of Association and, being eligible, offers himself for re-election. - 5.
-To re-appoint Kirk Newsholme as auditors, to hold office from the conclusion of this meeting until the conclusion of the next Annual General Meeting of the Company at which accounts are laid. - 6.
+- 1. To receive and adopt the report of the directors, the statement of accounts and the directors' remuneration report, for the year ended 31st December 2022, and the report of the auditors thereon. - 2.
+To confirm the dividends paid on 14th October 2022 and 26th May 2023 on the Ordinary and 'A' Ordinary shares. - 3.
+To re-appoint as a director O. N. A. Braime, who is retiring by rotation in accordance with the Company's Articles of Association and, being eligible, offers himself for re-election. - 4.
+To re-appoint as a director M. T. Cooper, who was appointed since the last Annual General Meeting and, being eligible, offers himself for re-election. - 5.
+To re-appoint as a director Dr. A. Steels, who was appointed since the last Annual General Meeting and, being eligible, offers himself for re-election. - 6.
+To re-appoint as a director P. P. Stockdale, who was appointed since the last Annual General Meeting and, being eligible, offers himself for re-election. - 7.
+To re-appoint Kirk Newsholme as auditors, to hold office from the conclusion of this meeting until the conclusion of the next Annual General Meeting of the Company at which accounts are laid. - 8.
 To authorise the directors to set the remuneration of the auditors.

-By order of the board,

-Cielo Cartwright, Secretary

-Hunslet Road, Leeds, LS10 1JZ
+By order of the board, Cielo Cartwright, Secretary Hunslet Road, Leeds, LS10 1JZ 24th April 2023